Ernesta Drinker Ballard: Life

 Ultimately, Ballard felt that the best legacy she could leave was to empower her own daughters to help to empower other women.
+One of her three daughters was the prominent Philadelphia women's rights and employment rights attorney, Alice W. Ballard (1948–2025).

 Ernesta Drinker Ballard Book Prize

 Women's Way annually awards the Ernesta Drinker Ballard Book Prize to a recently published female author who has helped make headway in the dialogue about women's rights through her work.
 The 2012 winner was Rebecca Traister for her book Big Girls Don’t Cry.